Affiliate links on Android Authority may earn us a commission. Learn more.

 The process is relatively simple, and restricts your child’s access to a single open app on your iPhone or iPad.

-• To end Guided Access, triple-press the same button you used to initiate it if you want to use a passcode.
+- To end Guided Access, triple-press the side or home button.
 If Face ID or Touch ID is active, a double-press will do.

 FAQs

-If your iPhone’s battery dies, or you fully shut the phone down, Guided Access will need to be re-enabled.
+If your iPhone’s battery dies, or you fully shut the phone down, Guided Access will turn off.
+You will need to re-enable it if you want to continue using it.